LorenzoVallisa/Finite-Element-analysis-of-the-Reynolds-lubrication-equation-with-cavitation/README.txt

 --------------------------- REPRODUCING CAVITATION AREA USING PENALTY OPERATOR AND VARIATIONAL FORMULATION -------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------------------------------------

-FEM code written to reproduce cavitation area that generates in industrial application connected to bearings.
-Indeed in contact areas between bearings and the inner pipe lubricant oil is subject to such high pressure that it undergoes cavitation.
-This small software is able to predict how big is the area in which cavitation occurs.
+FEM code able to reproduce cavitation area generated in industrial applications in lubricatn oil between bearings and a rotor shaft: in contact areas between bearings and the shaft, lubricant oil is subject to such high pressure that it undergoes cavitation.
+Using a penalty operator algorithm applied to the weak formulation of the simplified Navier-Stokes set of equations, the software is able to predict the size of the contact area in which cavitation happens.
+Further Augmented Lagrangian Algorithm has been implemented to account for instabilities arising by the use of non-linear boundary conditions.

 LABO.m -> main file